-SECTION D: ADVANCED LEARNER LOANS AND CAREER LEARNING PILOT
+SECTION D: ADVANCED LEARNER LOANS

-10 Loan Fees and Charges
+11 Loan Fees and Charges

-ESFA funding is unavailable for most students aged 19+ studying at level 3 or above (excluding Apprenticeships and Office for Students (OfS, previously HEFCE, funded courses).
+ESFA funding is unavailable for the majority of students aged 19+ studying at level 3 or above (excluding Apprenticeships and Office for Students (OfS, previously HEFCE, funded courses).
 For Further Education Certificates and Diplomas, Access to Higher Education and A Level programmes at level 3, 4, 5 and 6 payment may be made via an 'Advanced Learner Loan'.
 For all non-apprenticeship learning (including classroom delivery) the fee charged will be the unweighted ESFA rate using the funding matrix, with the exception of Access to Higher Education, which will be charged at the weighted matrix rate.